Haulmont/github-youtrack-hook/README.md

 Secret

-    Use the secret key generated in the previous step (OAuth Token)
+    Generate any secret key (token, passphrase etc)

 Pick "Just the push event" for events you would like to trigger this webhook.

-Next check if hook is active.
+Mark the hook is active.

 #### Install Python